Connect with others who understand.

 • Anticonvulsants (anti-seizure medications), such as topiramate and divalproex sodium

-• Antihypertensives (blood pressure drugs), such as lisinopril (Zestril)
+• Antihypertensives (blood pressure drugs)

 • OnabotulinumtoxinA injections in people with chronic migraine